-Gas fired CHP is the most commonly used commercial cogeneration technologies in the UK today and are the most reliable and efficient of all CHP technologies.
-The technology can be used for natural gas cogeneration systems and with LPG systems.
+Natural gas fuelled CHP systems are still the most commonly used commercial cogeneration technologies in the UK today and are the most reliable and efficient of all CHP technologies.

-Here at Helec we still strive to design, size and supply a comprehensive range of gas fuelled Combined Heat & Power units ranging from 6 kWe through multiple sizes up to and beyond 1mWe, so feel free with confidence to specify one of our energy efficient models for your next project.
+Here at Helec we still strive to design, size and supply a full comprehensive range of gas fuelled Combined Heat & Power solutions ranging from 7.5 kWe through multiple micro CHP sizes up to and beyond 1mWe, so feel free with confidence to specify one of our energy efficient models for your next project.

 You can explore the full range of our products by clicking any of the links below.
-Alternatively read more about Gas Fired CHP and our service below.
+Alternatively read more about gas fuelled CHP and our services below.

 Shop By Brand